Prashant0224/Prashant0224/README.md

 ## 🚀 Projects

 🔹 **Bilingual-RAG-chatbot** – An AI-powered chatbot that allows users to query investor-related PDF documents (like financial reports or portfolios) in English and Japanese
+🔹  **Mini Chatgpt** - Minigpt is a model which is train on my custom dataset and give prediction in chunks from that.
 🔹 **Customer Churn Prediction** – Deep learning (MLP) model with TensorFlow/Keras
 🔹 **YOLOv8 People Detection** – Built object detection system with GUI
 🔹 **House Price Prediction** – Used regression on Boston dataset with 90%+ accuracy